 Is Your Child at Risk?

-- If you live in a home that was built prior to 1978
+- They live in a home that was built prior to 1978

 - They attend day care or spend time with a relative(s) in a home built prior to 1978

-- If you moved to an older building since your child’s last blood lead test
+- They moved to an older building since their last blood lead test

-- If your child spends time with an adult whose job or hobby exposes them to lead
+- They spend time with an adult whose job or hobby exposes them to lead

-- If your child receives benefits from Medicaid, WIC or Head Start and a lead test is not done, a test is required
+- You receive benefits from Medicaid, WIC, or Head Start, and a lead test has not been done

-Senate Billl 247 (SB247) made NH a universal lead testing state as of April 9, 2018.
-This means all medical providers must perform a blood lead level (BLL) test for all 1 and 2 year olds.
-Ask your child’s health care provider to perform a blood lead test for any child aged 1 or 2 years old, and for children aged 3 to 6 years old who have not previously been tested or is at high risk.
+Senate Bill 247 (SB247) made New Hampshire a universal lead testing state as of April 9, 2018.
+This means all medical providers must perform a blood lead level (BLL) test for all children 1 and 2 yeas of age.
+Ask your child’s health care provider to perform a blood lead test if your child is 1 or 2 years of age, or is aged 3 to 6 and has not previously been tested or is at high risk.
 SB247 requires insurance companies and Medicaid to cover the cost of blood lead testing.